mattlean/lean-js-app-starter/docs/setup/code-editors.md

 ## Configuration

-Read the [Visual Studio Code configuration document](../configuration/vscode.md) to read about how VS Code is configured and how to customize it yourself.
+Read the [Visual Studio Code configuration document](../configuration/vscode.md) to learn how VS Code is configured and how to customize it yourself.